2024 New Investigator Program Request for Proposals

 Full Application Guidelines

 Only applicants invited by the PERC may submit a full application.
 The Principal Investigator will receive a link to the full application in the invitation.
 Full applications are due by 5 p.m.
-CST November 15, 2023.
+CDT on October 8, 2024.

-In addition to general information about the project, the full application includes many components:
+In addition to general information about the project, the full application includes these components:

 |